gasparka/thesis/docs/3_synthesis.rst

     Synthesis result of the new class (Intel Quartus RTL viewer)

-Connecting two MAC's instead in parallel can be done with simple modification to ``main`` function to return both outputs (:numref:`mac-parallel`).
+Connecting two MACs instead in parallel can be done with a simple modification to ``main`` function to return both outputs (:numref:`mac-parallel`).

 .. code-block:: vhdl